 In most cases, they’re sold bone-in as most people believe that the bone marrow pervades the bone and enriches the taste of the meat and soup as it cooks.
 Of course, that depends on your cooking method, but you can also go with the boneless option if you don’t believe in that assertion.
 Whatever your preference, be sure to go for cuts with evenly distributed marbling, and completely avoid ones with large fatty sections in the middle, as they don’t cook well on the grill.

 If the ribeye is the king of steaks, the Filet Mignon is the Rolls Royce of the lot.
 I’m not only talking about the cost (although it’s among the most expensive beef cuts), but also the tenderness, and ripe, juicy look.

 Further, filet mignon steaks are exceptionally tender - they’re cut from the tenderloin, and this makes them easier to cook.
 Their taste and juiciness is also great, although you might find them not as well flavored as other steak types, due to their low marbling.
 This should, however, not stop you from grilling and enjoying this premium and delectable steak.

 In my case, a generous sprinkle of sea salt and ground black peppercorns after grilling enhances the flavor massively, and if that’s not enough, you can also smear some bacon oil on each cut.

 But that's not all….

-When shopping for your filet mignon, try to avoid packaged pieces and instead go for fresh cuts at a credible butchery or supermarket meat counter.
+There are many meat processing methods, if your note looking for dry-aged meats, try to avoid packaged pieces and instead go for fresh cuts at a credible butchery or supermarket meat counter.
 The ideal thickness for a filet mignon is 1½ inches, but anywhere between 1 and 2 inches is acceptable.
 However, don’t buy any cuts with uneven edges or ones that look dry.
 The best cuts of filet mignon are red and sufficiently moist (not wet!).